New user guide

 Click on any item to see more information about it.

-On the left side of the screen is a list of the flows you use most often.
+On the sidebar is a list of the flows you use most often.
 These include processes, projects, cases, and channels.

 You see the same My Items and My Tasks tabs, but here, they are only for this specific process.
 If you want to initiate a new item, click the New Item button.
 A form will pop up and you can enter your information and submit it into the workflow.
 You can also view Reports and control your notification preferences.